ammarhakim/gkyl-doc/source/postgkyl/loading.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Apart from the file name, ``GData`` initialization has optional parameters for partial loading (currently, works only for ADIOS ``.bp`` files) and for the control of the internal stack.
+Apart from the file name, ``GData`` initialization has optional parameters for partial loading (see above; currently, works only for ADIOS ``.bp`` files) and for the control of the internal stack.

 .. list-table:: Initialization parameters for ``GData``
    :widths: 20, 60, 20